N E M O M E I M P U N E L A C E S S I T

 M I L I T A R Y S E R V I C E

 With no food, shelter, or a place to go to, it would be a hard transition.
-She only had enough for roughly a week to survive—a voucher for a motel and the clothes on her back.
+She only had enough for roughly a week to survive—a voucher for a motel eventually settling in her fingers and the clothes on her back.

 A home to live in.
-Her own private space over time.
+Her own private space.
 Being paid and given somewhere to live, a chance at a job, and college.
 All she needed to do was sign a contract.

 Some say they gave away their life; Zoey sold her soul.